gogobook/my-asp-dot-net/ch6.md

 east, 3 units north, and rising upward by 1 unit.
 You can add or multiply vectors by other vectors or by numbers.
-Incidentally, in this context, we use the term scalar, which is math- speak for a simple number—in C# terms that is just a double .
+Incidentally, in this context, we use the term scalar, which is math- speak for a simple number——in C# terms that is just a double .
 The significance of addition should be clear.
 If you move first by the vector (3.0, 3.0, 1.0) then move by the vector (2.0, -4.0, -4.0) , the total amount you have moved can be determined by adding the two vectors.